andredsferreira/andre-kb/md_notes/aws/aws-notes.md

 # AWS Networking

+IMPORTANT!! -> A VPC has a default table that allows all subnets to communicate with each other internally.

 A VPC is always bound to a region.
 A subnet within a VPC is always bound to an AZ.